JustinGOSSES/sideproject_planning/README.md

         -  Digital elevation model view
         -  Some way to put depth of borehole onto map, so users can see where something like a gamma ray spike might or might not appear in the bayou outcrop some distance away if continuous horizontally.
         -  Some way to add pictures & notes?
+    -  Next steps:
+        - map of (QGIS or other digital mapping choice):
+         - geophysical well logs
+         - cores available
+         - imagery
+         - historical imagery
+         - streetview imagery
+          - outcrops from survey in 2019 are in google earth
+         - lidar DEM
+     - Historical levels for planning purposes: https://observablehq.com/@justingosses/when-could-you-paddle-buffalo-bayou
 ### leverage LAGDAL learnings in helping out with RockD v2
 - old RockD site v1: https://github.com/UW-Macrostrat/rockd-website
 - new web compoments to be ised in version 2: https://github.com/UW-Macrostrat/web-components